dwoo-project/docs/documentation/1.2/getting-started.md

 {% endhighlight %}
 </div>

 In the above code snippet we have two bundles, the first is the auth array that includes the user's username.
 The second is the array that contains the page content.
 This snippet is setup with the following PHP code:
 <div class="code-box">
 <header>index.php</header>
 {% highlight php %}
 <?php
-$dwoo = new Dwoo();
+$dwoo = new Dwoo_Core();

 /* We hard code the parameters in here but in a real world app this would come from
  * an authenticating module using a DB or maybe from an LDAP server.